Capturing the mana of the maunga

 A new information centre on Mt Eden tells the story of Maungawhau Mt Eden in the context of the sacred volcanoes (maunga) of Auckland.

 The Tūpuna Maunga Authority asked us to tell the story of Maungawhau and create an experience told from a distinct Māori perspective, that draws international and local visitors in to see, hear and feel the geological, archaeological and spiritual significance of the site.

-Working with an archaeologist, geologist and local iwi leaders, we immersed ourselves into Auckland’s story.
+Working with an archaeologist, geologist and numerous local iwi leaders and advisors, we immersed ourselves into Tamaki Makaurau’s story.
 With this new knowledge, we developed a user flow for the story that moves visitors logically around a relatively tight space.
 The story starts at present time Mt Eden, before taking visitors back in time, moving them around 14 maunga and bringing them back to the café and gift shop next door.

 The visitor experience starts outside the space, in the café, with a striking modern interpretation of a pā palisade.
 This culturally significant entrance speaks to pre-European life on Maungawhau and provides an inviting traditional welcome to visitors.

 Just inside the entrance is a conceptual model of Mt Eden, offering a 360 view of Mt Eden’s natural features.
 The model is also the trigger for an immersive augmented reality experience.
 IPads pointed at the model take visitors back 28,000 years to experience the eruption that formed Maungawhau Mt Eden.
 A second AR experience allows visitors to explore a detailed pā settlement, capturing what life may have been like on here 300 years ago.
 A further experience allows visitors to explore the mountain, clicking in to find out about its recent European history.